uhd-urz/properpath/docs/tutorial.md

 # before being raised.
 ```

+!!! note

-**Note:** All log messages are logged as `DEBUG` messages.
+    All log messages are logged as `DEBUG` messages.
 So the default logging level or handler level should be set
     to `DEBUG`.
 This is so that path logs don't overwhelm the regular users, and the `DEBUG` level is only set for
     debugging/development.

 We can also pass our own custom logger to
 `ProperPath("/var/log/my_app.log", err_logger=logging.getLogger("my_logger"))`, or modify the `err_logger` attribute at
 runtime.
 Each logger is tied to the instance it was passed to.
 If we want to have a single logger to be shared with all
 instances of `ProperPath`, we just set the class attribute